trumpetcoder/node-cli-weather/readme.md

 # Node CLI Weather

+> Note: This will be a pair programming activity.
+After the previous lesson, how comfortable are you with completing the steps below?
+After a fist-to-five, find a similar number to pair up with.
+Choose one computer to work on, and a driver to start coding.

 Today we will use Node.js to make a request to **Weather Underground**.
 Here are the steps to get set up.
 If you get stuck, remember to **Read**, **Search**, then **Ask**.

 1. Get an API key from [Weather Underground](https://www.wunderground.com/weather/api/).